philchuang/vMix-M5Stick-Tally-Light/README.md

 ### Step 2

-Copy `~\src\vmix_tally_app\01_config.ino.template` as `01_config.ino` and change the values to match your setup.
+Copy `~\src\vmix_tally_app\AppSettingsDefaults.h.template` as `AppSettingsDefaults.h` and change the values to match your setup.
 The second set of settings are optional, uncomment and update them if needed.
 You will want to configure your router so that the vmix machine has a static IP address.

 ```c
 #define SETTINGS0_WIFI_SSID "your_wifi1"